SIPA-text-analysis-F24/syllabus/README.md

 **Office hours:**

+**You must sign up for an appointment [here](https://calendly.com/rsk2160/office-hour)) to join my office hours**
-- In person: Wednesdays before class, 8:30 - 9.
-Email me by Tuesday 6pm to give me a heads up that you want to meet.
+- In person: Wednesdays in our classroom before class, 8:00 - 9.
-- On Zoom: Fridays 9:30 - 11:30 am (sign up [here](https://calendly.com/rsk2160/office-hour)).
+- On Zoom: Fridays 2:00 - 4:00 pm

 ---